perfontanast/pulse-demo/README.md

 ### Manual run

-Run `RUN python pulse/db.py`` `python pulse/pulse.py` once to creat DB and schema.
+Run `RUN python pulse/db.py` once to creat DB and schema.
 It won't hurt if you run it twice, no worries.

 Run `python pulse/pulse.py` to launch data generator.